 Even with the advancement of technology, devices like phones, computers, and hard drives still have flaws.
 There are high chances of losing all data in a matter of seconds without having any recovery option.

 That is why you should stop procrastinating and back up data on all your devices on March 31st.
 It is now easier and quicker than ever!

-History of World Backup Day
+The Background Of World Backup Day

-The day quickly spread amongst internet users and many social media platforms, as Jadun encourages all participants to take a pledge on March 31st and share it with their followers every year.
+The day quickly spread among internet users and many social media platforms, as Jadun encourages all participants to take a pledge on March 31st and share it with their followers every year.

 How to Take Part in World Backup Day

 Celebrate this day as it is intended: take time to sit down and back up all of your devices.
 Also, set a reminder to do it more regularly and not only on one day of the year.

 Backing up your data not only gives you peace of mind but the opportunity to look back on all your previous years of saved photos and memories to look at and reminisce about.

 It's also important to take a break from technology sometimes to rejuvenate and relax.
 Read about National Unplugging Day next.